-The default of an issuer ("issuer") or of a contracting party ("counterparty") against which the fund has claims can lead to losses for the fund.
+The default of an issuer or of a contracting party (counterparty) against which the master fund has claims can lead to losses for the master fund.
 Issuer risk describes the effect of particular developments at the individual issuer that, alongside general trends in the capital markets, will affect the price of a security.
 The risk of a decline in the assets of issuers cannot be entirely eliminated even through careful selection of securities.
-The other party to a contract entered into for the account of the fund may default in whole or in part ("counterparty risk").
-This applies to all contracts that are entered into for the account of the fund.
+The other party to a contract entered into for the account of the master fund can default in whole or in part (counterparty risk).
+This applies to all contracts that are entered into for the account of the master fund.